unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/02_explore/02_cell-lifecycle.md

 A Deprecated cell cannot undergo structural modifications or be deleted as this could break clients or other cells using it.

-If a Deprecated data store is imported by a Published web API, it cannot be reverted to Draft state while the API remains Published.
+If a Deprecated Data Store is imported by a Published web API, it cannot be reverted to Draft state while the API remains Published.

 #### Archived

-TODO: what is an archived cell ?
+Archived state is only used for storage of cells that are no longer used.
+If you do not wish to delete your cell, you can archive it.

 #### Deleted